qiqi1023t/test/README.md

 The scripts in this folder are used to

-* 1) postprocessing the ERA-interim reanalysis data
+ 1) postprocessing the ERA-interim reanalysis data
-* 2)postprocessing the DA experiments
+ 2) postprocessing the DA experiments

 for analysing the atmosphere variables.